Professional Master's Program

 The Environmental Observation and Informatics (EOI) professional master's option within the Environmental Conservation M.S. integrates cross-cutting Earth observation, technologies, and big data analytics in one unique, 15-month program that combines hands-on, in-person training with distance learning.

 Our goal is to transform students' technical expertise into integrative synthesis and leadership in environmental observation and interpretation to advance organizational response to environmental change at local, regional, and global scales.
 At UW-Madison, we push the limits of remote sensing and geospatial analysis to encompass the skills that are increasingly in demand by industry, non-governmental organizations, government agencies, and academia.

 The EOI professional master's option within the Environmental Conservation M.S. is designed for early- to mid-career professionals worldwide who wish to advance to positions of project or program manager, senior analyst, or similar rank.
-Applicants will be expected to show proficiencies in quantitative/analytical skills (through GRE scores) and in GIS, demonstrated through course work, professional experience, portfolio, or a GIS certificate/degree.
+Individuals from a diverse professional or educational backgrounds are encouraged to apply.

 The EOI program has been built to help individuals develop the expertise that the market demands, focusing specifically on three pillars: